renovations/upgrades for 2017-2018!

 Ryan Hall and Freedom Hall

 Students who wish to live in this residence hall should have applied to the Spirit of Georgetown Residential Academy.

 The 4 and 6-person suites will be available in Phase 1.
 The few 2-person double rooms will be available in Phase 2.

 study Abroad Hold option

-Students who will be returning to campus the following spring semester can apply for a housing hold.
-This application process, is a random sort of all requests received during the application window, dates indicated below.
-On the application a student can request to be considered for one of three options:
+Students who will be studying abroad for fall semester can apply for a study abroad hold.
+There are two holds types, listed below.
+The application will be available on Hoya Housing during the dates posted below.
+On the application a student will request one of the three options:

 Study Abroad HOLD only

 This allows the student approved to go through the Spring Housing Selection process, select a space with friends, and then have that space guaranteed for them when they return to campus housing in the spring semester.
 Note: should we receive an unanticipated demand for fall semester housing, Residential Living reserves the right to use this hold for a fall-only resident, but guarantees this space be available to the approved student for the spring semester.

 This allows the student approved to go through the to go through in the Spring Housing Selection process and select a space with their friends; after selection, The Office of Residential Living will move this assignment over to the spring semester, and then during our summer assignment process, assign a fall-only international student.
 IMPORTANT please make sure your fall semester roommates are comfortable living with a fall-only international student.